(Disclosure: Some of the links below may be affiliate links)

 However, it is often overused, and many people are driving themselves (and other people) crazy by using this concept at every expense.
 I do not think it makes sense to apply this concept to a single coffee (or even the stupid daily coffee example).

 But it makes sense to apply this to the savings you can make on a big purchase.
-For instance, when I consider some expense reduction, I sometimes use this concept to see the difference it will make at retirement.
+For instance, when considering some expense reduction, I sometimes use this concept to see the difference it will make at retirement.

 What about you?
 Have you ever used this concept?